benvanik/vr.js/README.md

 against the Oculus SDK and, when running on a correctly configured computer, will be pretty darn good.

+NOTE: the Oculus SDK doesn't like sharing devices - you must close other Oculus apps before using this in your browser and must close your browser if you want to run another Oculus app.
+Lame :(

 ![Screenshot](https://github.com/benvanik/vr.js/raw/master/docs/vrjs-threejs-boxes-demo.jpg "Screenshot of a vr.js demo")

 ## Supported Devices